 - 14 oz vanilla-flavored candy coating (almond bark)

-1. Heat oven to 375°F. Set aside 1 tablespoon cinnamon sugar mixture from packet.
+1. Heat oven to 375°F. Set aside 1 tablespoon cinnamon sugar mixture from the packet.
 Make drop cookies as directed on pouch.
 Cool completely, at least 15 minutes.

-2. In food processor, process half of the cookies to fine crumbs.
+2. In a food processor, process half of the cookies to fine crumbs.
 Remove and set aside; continue to process remaining cookies to fine crumbs.
-Mix all of cookie crumb mixture in food processor.
+Mix all of the cookie crumb mixtures in food processor.
 Add cream cheese.
 Process until well combined and mixture can be pressed into a ball, 1 to 2 minutes.
 Shape cookie mixture into 42 (1 1/4-inch) balls; place on cookie sheet lined with waxed paper.
 Refrigerate 15 minutes.

-3 .In medium bowl, microwave candy coating uncovered on High 60 to 90 seconds or until it can be stirred smooth.
+3 .In a medium bowl, microwave candy coating uncovered on High 60 to 90 seconds or until it can be stirred smooth.

 by Anastasia Catris